peach-bot/Peach/README.md

  - [ ] Raid protection
  - [ ] Currency/Point system
  - [ ] Minigames (Duels, Roulette, Lottery)

+## How does it work?
+How can I contribute?

+Peach features a dynamic system for loading and powering it's features (plugins).
+The system includes an API for plugins to be written against allowing for better maintainability.

 ## 💜 Contributors